CedricRgx/oc-medilaboPatient/readme.md

 The Eureka server will run on port 8761.
 Wait for it to fully start before launching the other services.

-3. Start the Other Microservices:
+3. Start the other microservices:
 Open a new terminal for each service and run:

     `cd ms-patient`